 We have made changes to our check-in process for flights to Finland starting 28 January 2021.
 We recommend you check-in for your flight in advance through Finnair.com or Finnair mobile app.
 However, it is good to know that you will receive your boarding pass from our ground crew at the airport after presenting a certificate of a negative coronavirus test result or previous but already healed coronavirus infection.

 Your options if you don't have the required certificate

 If you can’t travel because you don’t have the required certificate, you can

 Due to the spread of the new mutant variant of the coronavirus, the Finnish authorities have tightened the entry restrictions for travellers arriving in Finland.
-Only the Finnish nationals and persons residing in Finland, and their family members, are allowed to enter the country.
+Only the Finnish nationals and residents and their family members, are allowed to enter the country.
 In addition, some essential travel is allowed, however, conditions apply to such travel.
-Detailed information on the entry restrictions can be found on the Finnish Border Guard’s website.
+You can find the detailed information of the entry restrictions on the Finnish Border Guard’s website.

 Coronavirus testing for arriving customers at Helsinki Airport

 The Finnish health authority has decided that all customers arriving to Finland from restricted countries will be directed to coronavirus testing upon arrival at Helsinki Airport from 8 January 2021.
 The free of charge PCR test is highly recommended for most customers but is not mandatory.
 The testing applies, if you continue from an international flight to a domestic flight – please let the airport staff know, if your connection time is short.

 You are not required to wait the test result at the airport.
 You will be informed about the results afterwards.